DENTSPLY SIRONA INC. INVESTIGATION ALERT: Bernstein Liebhard is Investigating DENTSPLY SIRONA Inc. For Violations of the Federal Securities Laws

 Did you lose money on investments in DENTSPLY SIRONA?
 If so, please visit DENTSPLY SIRONA Inc. Shareholder Investigation or contact Peter Allocco at (212) 951-2030 or [email protected] to discuss your rights.

-NEW YORK , May 11, 2022 /PRNewswire/ -- Bernstein Liebhard LLP, a nationally acclaimed investor rights law firm, is investigating potential securities fraud claims on behalf of shareholders of DENTSPLY SIRONA Inc. ("Dentsply Sirona" or the "Company") (NASDAQ: XRAY) resulting from allegations that Dentsply Sirona might have issued misleading information to the investing public.
+NEW YORK, May 13, 2022 (GLOBE NEWSWIRE) -- Bernstein Liebhard LLP, a nationally acclaimed investor rights law firm, is investigating potential securities fraud claims on behalf of shareholders of DENTSPLY SIRONA Inc. ("Dentsply Sirona" or the "Company") ( XRAY) resulting from allegations that Dentsply Sirona might have issued misleading information to the investing public.

 On April 19, 2022, the Company announced that Donald M. Casey Jr. (“Casey”) had been terminated as the Company’s Chief Executive Officer (“CEO”) and had also ceased to serve as a member of the Board of Directors of the Company, effective that same day.
 Casey had served as the Company’s CEO since joining the Company in February 2018.